novuhq/novu/docs/docs/platform/step-filter.md

 4. Add a rule to the filter (2).
 This will specify the criteria that must be met for the notification to be delivered.
 You can use the 'payload', 'subscriber', or 'webhook' field as the basis for your rule.
-For example, you might specify that the 'payload' field must contain a certain keyword or that the 'sbscriber' must be in a specific group.
+For example, you might specify that the 'payload' field must contain a certain keyword or that the 'subscriber' must be in a specific group.

 > If only one rule is provided, a logical condition of AND or OR is not mandatory.